 If restoring default settings don’t work, then resetting preferences can do the trick to fix layer mask issues.
 For Photoshop 6 and higher versions, hold down Ctrl + Alt + Shift keys during opening Photoshop or later.
 If you are prompted to delete the preferences, then click Yes.

 So, these are the fixes that may help you fix Photoshop layer mask issues.
-In case you, still find problems with Photoshop file and is refusing to open, then Remo PSD Repair tool will be helpful.
-Before performing any of the above steps, first make sure you have backup of your original file and then proceed further.
+In case you, still find problems with the Photoshop files and are refusing to open them, then the Remo PSD Repair tool will be helpful.
+Before performing any of the above steps, first, make sure you have a backup of your original file and then proceed further.